alirezacsp/Historydumper/README.md

 Try to write patterns specifically for a particular target.
 Use the native language of the target destination in your searches.
-The number of inputs should be large. there's no need to sort the list.
-Different credential formats are supported, such as: https://chat.deepseek.com:user:pass chat.deepseek.com:email:pass email:pass:chat.deepseek.com
+The number of inputs should be large. there's no need to sort the list,Different credential formats are supported, such as: https://chat.deepseek.com:user:pass chat.deepseek.com:email:pass email:pass:chat.deepseek.com